 To be clear, you do not have to open the door and allow officers entry to your house or apartment without a warrant.
 Your house is your kingdom, protect it accordingly!

-When You are at a Protest
+What are My Rights at a Protest in Arizona?

 The First Amendment of the Constitution protects your right to protest.
 However, the government can limit when and where protests take place.
 Your right to protest will be strongest in what is referred to as “traditional public forums.”
 A sidewalk, a park, an area in front of a government building so long as you are not impeding the movement of people on the sidewalk or into any of the buildings.
 You are also free to protest on your own property or on private property with the owner’s consent.
 When you are in these spaces you have the right to photograph or film anything in public view, including law enforcement.